stanford-scs/scp-spec/draft-mazieres-dinrg-scp-04.md

 nominate.
-Each node progresses through a series of nomination _rounds_ in which it may increase the set of values in its own `voted` field by adding the contents of the `voted` and `accepted` fields of `SCPNomination` messages received from a growing set of peers.
-In round `n` of slot `i`, each node determines an additional peer whose nominated values it should incorporate in its own `SCPNomination` message as follows:
+Each node progresses through a series of nomination _rounds_ in which it may increase the set of values in its own `voted` field by adding the contents of the `voted` and `accepted` fields of `SCPNominate` messages received from a growing set of peers.
+In round `n` of slot `i`, each node determines an additional peer whose nominated values it should incorporate in its own `SCPNominate` message as follows:

 * Let `Gi(m) = SHA-256(i || m)`, where `||` denotes the concatenation